raipc/atsd-jdbc/README.md

 ## Classpath

-If you do not use a build manager such as Maven, you can download a JAR library from Maven Central: [Direct URL](http://search.maven.org/#search%7Cgav%7C1%7Cg%3A%22com.axibase%22%20AND%20a%3A%22atsd-jdbc%22) and add it to the classpath of your application.
+If you do not use a build manager such as Maven, you can download the driver [jar file](https://github.com/axibase/atsd-jdbc/releases/download/RELEASE-1.2.10/atsd-jdbc-1.2.10-DEPS.jar) with dependencies and add it to the classpath of your application.

 ```
-* Unix: java -cp "atsd-jdbc-1.2.9-RELEASE.jar:lib/*" your.package.MainClass
+* Unix: java -cp "atsd-jdbc-1.2.10-DEPS.jar:lib/*" your.package.MainClass
-* Windows java -cp "atsd-jdbc-1.2.9-RELEASE.jar;lib/*" your.package.MainClass
+* Windows java -cp "atsd-jdbc-1.2.10-DEPS.jar;lib/*" your.package.MainClass
 ```

 ## Database Tools